bibanon/bibanon/Encyclopedia/History/Sites/Wikis/Wikichan/Wikichan.md

 ## Staff

-The owner of Wikichan is the Wikisysop, who created the original Wikichan wiki and hosted it on his own servers (which eventually fried).
+The owner of Wikichan is the [[Wikisysop]], who created the original Wikichan wiki and hosted it on his own servers (which eventually fried).
 Wikichan was hosted by Carcer and his associates, who seemed to have a godlike ability to put up with all of the shit that Wikichan generated on a day-to-day basis.
 As well, there were approximately 10 Sysops, who managed the board and ensure the quality of all articles (and protect them from harassment from users angry at Wikichan).

 ### Members in no particular order